mkante/wassy/README.md

 #####Send headers

-You can define the default headers at the Model declaration
+You can define the default headers during the Model declaration.

 ```
 ...